Miron Barnovschi-Movilă: Death

 Miron Barnovschi-Movilă is beheaded on July 2, 1633 for the Divan under the Sultan's eyes.
 His body is left in the yard until evening.
 The Grand Vizier then released the "Postelnic" Iancu Costin (father of the historian Miron Costin) who had been arrested with him, so that he had the remains removed and transported to the Orthodox Patriarchate.
-From there, Prince Basil the Wolf will later transfer his remains to Moldova.
+From there, Prince Vasile Lupu will later transfer his remains to Moldova.

 His cousin Musa Movilă, who had married Radu Mihnea's daughter Ecatarina, is named to succeed him.